StevenWInfo/faustdoc/src/manual/syntax.md

 | `_/2` | \(\equiv\) | `_,2 : /` |
 | `A<B` | \(\equiv\) | `A,B : <` |

-In case of doubts on the meaning of an infix expression, for example `_*_`, it is useful to translate it to its core syntax equivalent, here `_,_:*`, which is equivalent to `*`.
+If you're unsure what the meaning of an infix expression is, for example `_*_`, it helps to translate it to its core syntax equivalent.
+In the given example, that would be `_,_:*`, which is equivalent to `*`.

 #### Infix Operators

 Built-in primitives that can be used in infix notation are called *infix operators* and are listed below.
-Please note that a more detailed description of these operators is available [section on primitives](#primitives).
+Please note that a more detailed description of these operators is available in the [section on primitives](#primitives).

 <img src="img/infixop.svg" class="mx-auto d-block">